Skip to main content

 "icon": "fa-brands fa-square-twitter",

-# The default for `type` is `fontawesome` so it is not actually required in any of the above examples as it is shown here
+# The default for `type` is `fontawesome`, so it is not required in the above examples

 },